Trailblazer Bios

 Carey Kasten

-Carey Kasten is a Professor at Fordham in the Modern Languages and Literatures Department.
+Carey Kasten is a Professor at Fordham in the Languages and Cultures Department.
 She specializes in contemporary Spanish culture.
-She is the author of The Cultural Politics of Twentieth-Century Spanish Theater: Representing the Auto Sacramental (Bucknell UP, 2012), which examines how 20th century artists used 17th century Eucharist plays to reassess the way politics and the arts interact in the Spanish nation's past and present, and to posit new ideas for future relations between the state and the national culture industry.
+She is the author of The Cultural Politics of Twentieth-Century Spanish Theater: Representing the Auto Sacramental (Bucknell UP, 2012), which examines how 20th-century artists used 17th-century Eucharist plays to reassess the way politics and the arts interact in the Spanish nation's past and present, and to posit new ideas for future relations between the state and the national culture industry.
 She has published articles in Hispanic Review, Hecho Teatral, and the Bulletin of Spanish Studies.
 She also edited a special issue of the Bulletin of Spanish Studies on "The Baroque in the Construction of a National Culture in Francoist Spain."
 Her current research focuses on early fascism and the avant-garde in Spain.
 She regularly teaches community engaged learning classes, connecting her students to native Spanish speakers to learn collaboratively.
 She attended Skidmore and received her Ph.D at Columbia.

 • Sr. Monica Kevin